tkojitu/nomaoipad2/ReadMe.md

 	  - Write layout css.
 	  - Write pads html.
 	- Handle events.
-	  - Add event handlers to the board.
+	  - Add event callbacks to the board.
-	    - add touchstart handler.
+	    - touchstart.
-	    - add touchend handler.
+	    - touchend.
-	    - add touchmove handler.
+	    - touchmove.
-	    - add touchcancel handler.
+	    - touchcancel.
 	  - Change pad colors.
 	+ Sound notes.
+	  + Convert note strings to frequencies.
+	  + Create a oscillator when a pad becomes active and start it.
+	  + Stop the oscillator when the pad becomes inactive and forget it.
+	+ Use hidden div for note layout.